Th-Ra-02/Class_tasks_guvi/README.md

-This repository has all my Linux practise tasks from GUVI
+This repository has all my practise tasks from GUVI